awegroup/Onboarding/paper_writing_checklist.md

 - [ ] Never place two equations consecutively without text between
 - [ ] End with a point or a comma, depending on sentence integration
 - [ ] Trigonometry functions always in upright roman font
-- [ ] "Statements about equations should be in the present as these are timeless."
-When describing a timeless fact of some sort, you have to use the present.
-[Present tense: General truths and atemporal facts](https://www.nature.com/scitable/topicpage/effective-writing-13815989/)

 **Terminology**
   - [ ] Always write “TU Delft V3 kite” or “V3 kite” (never just “V3”)
   - [ ] Aerodynamic coefficients → lowercase ($C_{\mathrm{l}}, C_{\mathrm{d}}, C_{\mathrm{s}}$) for 2D; uppercase ($C_{\mathrm{L}}, C_{\mathrm{D}}, C_{\mathrm{S}}$) for 3D
   - [ ] Reynolds number as \textrm{Re} → $\textrm{Re}$
   - [ ] Upright $d$, not italic
-  - [ ] Try to limit the use of the word "enables" → it comes from the German/Dutch language

 **Sections and titles**
 - [ ] First letter capitalised, rest lowercase